uqlibrary/reusable-webcomponents/src/applications/omeka/readme.md

 The prefered method of styling is to style [the assets css file](https://github.com/uqlibrary/uqlibrary-reusable-components/blob/master/applications/omeka/custom-styles.scss)

-CSS for the homepage and items pages can also updated in the [CSS Plugin](http://uqlibraryonlineexhibitions.omeka.net/admin/plugins) which has major restrictions, eg:
+CSS for the Omeka homepage and items pages can also updated in the [CSS Plugin](http://uqlibraryonlineexhibitions.omeka.net/admin/plugins) which has major restrictions, eg:

 * any styling of html header and footer elements are removed!!!